-The delivery method for the MBA program is a hybrid of online and on ground components.
-The mix between online and on ground components will vary across courses based on course content and learning objectives.
+The delivery method for the MBA program is online.
 All courses will be offered each year.
-Students may take courses in any order with the exception of the foundational courses.
+Students may take courses in any order.
 All courses will be offered in eight-week terms.

 Master of Education in Sport and Wellness Leadership